Our Diet’s Impact on Climate Change

 No, we need not all starve ourselves or become vegan (although eating less meat will certainly help cut carbon emissions).
 There are less drastic changes we can make that will already helps reduce our environmental burden.
 For instance, buying (or growing) organic is already a step in the right direction.
 Contrary to common misconception, chemically enhanced industrial agriculture is not the solution to the planet’s food needs.

-The planet can support us all through sustainable organic farming.
-To be sure, fertilizers, pesticides, herbicides and the countless other chemicals in use through conventional agriculture do produce greater yields in the short term.
-However, this surplus is temporary and comes at considerable cost to human, animal, and environmental health (See The Stuff of Life).
+The planet can support us all through sustainable organic farming and regenerative agriculture.
+To be sure, fertilizers, pesticides, herbicides and the countless other chemicals in use through conventional agriculture do produce greater yields, in the short term.
+However, this extra surplus is temporary.
+Furthermore, it comes at a terrible cost to human, animal, and environmental health (See The Stuff of Life).

 Organic Farming for the Win!

 Over time (and here the data is just beginning to emerge as a consequence of it taking so long to compare), the constant need to re-inject nutrients into the soil for conventional farming implies that crops would not keep up without human intervention.
 In the long run, organic farming does outproduce conventional farming.